jharwell/libra/docs/dev/core-dev-guide.rst

 #.
 Thou shalt not write code that is more complex than the problem being solved.

+   E.g., writing a huge string parser class using a factory, abstraction interfaces, and the strategy pattern instead using ``stoi()``.

-   If you find yourself doing this, chances are you are doing something wrong.
+   If you find yourself doing this, chances are you are doing something very wrong and you need to rethink your design.

+   One exception to this rule: improving the code design or structure that would accelerate future work, but extreme caution must be taken to avoid over-engineering.

 #.
 Thou shalt not commit code that is commented out.